Driehaus College of Business and Kellstadt Graduate School of Business: MBA Programs

+The DePaul MBA is offered in two modalities.
+Full-time students study in-person in the heart of Chicago.
+Part-time students attend online from anywhere in the U.S.

+Additionally, a corporate cohort MBA offering is available to employees of select corporate partners.
+Past partners have included McDonald's, Walgreens, and others.

+The DePaul MBA incorporates substantial real-world experience.
+Each core class includes a hands-on project in partnership with a real-world company.
+Each core class also incorporates AI tools tailored to discipline- and industry-specific use cases.
+The program's capstone tasks students with devising an entrepreneurial -- or intrapreneurial -- solution to a problem faced by a real-world company.

+DBA and MS programs

 Kellstadt also offers a Doctorate in Business Administration program.
 Designed as a bridge between academia and industry, the DBA program is tailored to senior professionals and those who wish to transition to academia.

-Additionally, Kellstadt offers 11 specialized master's degrees that provide in-depth knowledge in a particular area of business.
+Additionally, Kellstadt offers 12 specialized master's degrees that provide in-depth knowledge in a particular area of business.

 Multiple combined degree programs allow students to combine an MBA with an MS program; an MS program with an undergraduate degree; or an MBA with another degree from DePaul, such as a JD or an MFA.

+International programs

 In collaboration with the Bahrain Institute of Banking and Finance, Kellstadt offers three degree programs in Bahrain: an MBA program and master's programs in finance and human resources.
-This partnership was launched in 2001, and the MBA program was the first in the Gulf region to be taught solely by U.S.-based faculty.
+This partnership was launched in 2002, and the MBA program was the first in the Gulf region to be taught solely by U.S.-based faculty.

+Graduate Career Center

+The Kellstadt Career Management Center offers personalized guidance exclusive to business graduate students.
+Offerings include dedicated coaching, networking events (including events specific to degree areas), executive-in-residence networking opportunities, and more.

 Executive Education

 The Hay Center for Leadership Development offers a wide range of programs that advance talent development for organizations and individuals.
 The center offers custom-built programs for organizations who want to develop their talent, cultivate a driven workforce and tackle business challenges.